 Water is a wonder liquid.
 It is a universal solvent as it has the capacity to dissolve almost any substance.
 Hence living entities consume water extensively to carry out chemical reactions and biological processes in the body.
 Apart from drinking, water is used in bathing, washing clothes, cooking, cleaning utensils and other miscellaneous activities.

 But where does all this water come from?
 Do we have enough water to carry out all our activities?

 Why does spilt water dry up after a few minutes?
 How do wet clothes get dried?
-After rains, water disappears from roads, rooftops etc. How does water disappear?
+After rains, the water disappears from roads, rooftops etc. How does water disappear?

-During the daytime, sunlight falls everywhere – on land, fields, water bodies, such as lakes, rivers, oceans.
+During the daytime, sunlight falls everywhere – on land, fields, and water bodies, such as lakes, rivers, and oceans.
 Water from these sources is continuously absorbed and turns into vapours, leaving dissolved nutrients and salts behind.
 All air surrounding us gets heated during the daytime.
 This air is warm and facilitates evaporation of water even in the shade from all open surfaces, as a result of which water continuously gets added to the air.
-Evaporation is a slow process but in the presence of sunlight, it occurs rapidly.
+Evaporation is a slow process, but in the presence of sunlight, it occurs rapidly.